 \mypar{Evaluation} We report our test set results over 10000 random tasks and report the average accuracy and $95\%$ confidence interval scores.
 In all k-shot experiments, we use 15 query examples for each of the n classes in an episode.
 We execute all of our experiments using the same batch structure for consistency across the experiments.

-\mypar{Backbone architecture} In all models we use the same ResNet-12 architecture as the feature extraction backbone.
+\mypar{Backbone architecture} Since our primary goal is to evaluate the potential value of proposed semantics driven attention mechanisms over a contemporary baseline, we use the same ResNet-12 architecture as the feature extraction backbone throughout our experimental results.
 We use Batch Normalization~\cite{ioffe2015} only in backbone layers, using the {\em eval} mode~\cite{paszke2019} for meta-testing to avoid {\em accidental} transductive setting, which is known to potentially result in misleadingly better few-shot learning results~\cite{bronskill2020}.

-\mypar{Backbone pretraining} Following \cite{feat} we use supervised pretraining for ResNet-12 backbone and the exact details can be found in \cite{feat}.
-After the pretraining we employ a two-staged training approach.
-In the first stage we train everything except the backbone with learning rate $0.1$, momentum $0.9$ and weight decay of $0.0005$ for 200 epochs for MiniImageNet and 50 epochs for TieredImageNet where an epoch contains 100 episodes.
-After every epoch we validate our results by using 600 episodes for both MiniImageNet and TieredImageNet.
-After we complete the 200 epochs and 50 epochs for MiniImageNet and TieredImageNet respectively we train the whole model end to end for another 200 epochs.
+\mypar{Backbone pretraining} Following Ye \etal~\cite{feat} we use supervised pretraining for ResNet-12 backbone and the exact details can be found in Ye \etal~\cite{feat}.
+After the pretraining, we employ a two-staged training approach.
+In the first stage, we train everything except the backbone with a learning rate $0.1$, momentum $0.9$ and weight decay of $0.0005$ for 200 epochs for MiniImageNet and 50 epochs for TieredImageNet, where an epoch contains 100 episodes.
+After every epoch, we validate our results by using 600 episodes for MiniImageNet and TieredImageNet.
+After we complete the 200 epochs and 50 epochs for MiniImageNet and TieredImageNet, respectively we train the whole model end to end for another 200 epochs.